3 Challenges of Alaska Seafood Fish Ticket Repricing

 SO MUCH TO DO, SO LITTLE TIME

-When it’s time to figure out the price adjustments that need to be maid and the bonuses that need to be added and then follow through with them, you may just realize how tedious and time-consuming this process can be.
+When it’s time to figure out the price adjustments that need to be made and the bonuses that need to be added and then follow through with them, you may just realize how tedious and time-consuming this process can be.
 For example, you must filter out each unique set of fish tickets requiring specie reprices, chill type bonuses, etc. and then apply the adjustments.
 Then, once those price changes are made, you need to make sure they’ve accurately affected your fishermen’s balances and then pay out your fishermen and potentially their crew.

 Solution: Get more time in your day